dmuegge/MTS_PoSH_Modules/README.md

 THE (MTS PowerShell Modules)
 ARE PROVIDED WITHOUT WARRANTY OF ANY KIND.

-This powershell module is licensed under the terms of the MIT license.
+The powershell modules are licensed under the terms of the MIT license.
 See license.txt in the root of the github project